 What to keep in mind?

 Make sure your homework stations have enough lighting either overhead or on the work surface because even young eyes need good light in order to see well.

 Having a dedicated space for studying increases engagement and productivity.
 Create a structured space like this with smooth primed Timeless nickel gap shiplap and paint it the color of your choice.

 Good seating that promotes a healthy posture is important, too.
 After all, some of those assignments can make your kids fidgety enough without having to wiggle around to get comfortable.
 Also, having a supply caddy or shelving to store school supplies is vital for giving your kids access to the tools they need to get their work done.
 It goes a long way toward helping your kids stay organized and manage their time.

 Even if your kid says they don’t mind a simple table and chair in an unfinished part of the basement, that setting may not be the most conducive to high-quality schoolwork.
 Spruce it up with some attractive wall coverings and customize the work area with personal items that give your child a sense of ownership of the space.
 For example, an easy DIY shiplap project gives a homework station a sense of permanence and communicates to your child that their education is a priority.

-UFP-Edge shiplap accent walls are the perfect way to create a physical space for a homework station that’s distinct and separate from the rest of your home.
-You can choose from colors and styles that complement your home design, whether you prefer the distressed look of reclaimed wood characteristic of the Rustic Collection, the sleek lines and smooth surface of Timeless Nickel Gap or the unique flair of Charred Wood shiplap.
+Shiplap accent walls are the perfect way to create a physical space for a homework station that’s distinct and separate from the rest of your home.
+You can choose from colors and styles that complement your home design, whether you prefer the distressed look of reclaimed wood characteristic of the Rustic Collection, the sleek lines and smooth surface of Timeless Nickel Gap, or the unique flair of Charred Wood shiplap.